jaskaranbhatia/Disaster-Response-Classification-with-Pipelines/README.md

 This project uses Python 3 and the necessary libraries are mentioned in requirements.txt.
 The standard libraries which are not mentioned in requirements.txt are collections, json, operator, pickle, pprint, re, sys, time and warnings.

+### 7. Novelty of Project
+1. The project is a NLP based project and required a lot of research.
+The data from figure eight was available as an SQL database, so I created an ETL Pipeline to perform data engineering and create data in csv format.

+2. Further created a ML Pipeline which automated the process of model building and evaluation along with exporting the model as a pickle model.

+3. Further, I used the pickle model to predict the class of disaster messages in a flask app which is further exported on Heroku.

+4. This is a unique app and can be used with twitter data to classify hashtags and predict calamities in a particular region as well.
+This has great application and can be a great tool for disaster classification